 Partington Cove is just another unmarked turn off on the beautiful Big Sur coastline that has something awesome to see.
-There is a gate and small dirt turn out, but if you don’t know what you were looking for you would quickly pass right by it.
-Doing that would be a mistake though as this short, steep hike is one of my favorites in the Big Sur area.
-It takes you through a 60-foot tunnel to an immaculate cove with a single bench you can sit on at the end and amazing views.
+There is a gate and small dirt turn out, but if you don’t know what you were looking for, you would quickly pass right by it.
+Doing that would be a mistake though, as this short, steep hike is one of my favorites in the Big Sur area.
+It takes you through a 60-foot tunnel to an immaculate cove with a single bench you can sit on at the end and incredible views.
 Here is all the info.

 - 1-mile round trip

 Here is a video I shot when I went in 2018.

 This trail starts on a small turn out about 20 miles south of the Big Sur Cafe, for directions to near the location check out the map at the end of the post.
 As of 2018, you can pull up Partington Cove in Google Maps.
 When you reach the turnout, you will see a closed gate and a steep dirt road down to the water and forest below.
 This is the path you will take to the cove.

 From here, you continue down until you start to see the water.
 From this vista, you will see the junction below you and will take the path across the bridge to the old tunnel.

 When you reach the junction, the middle path crosses over a bridge, and that is the one you will take.

 This trail bends around until you see the 60-foot tunnel ahead of you.

 This tunnel is about 6.5 feet tall and 7 feet wide.